 How is Rebound therapy delivered at Broadmeadow?

 All children at Broadmeadow have access to Therapy unless deemed medically unsuitable.
 Here at Broadmeadow, we follow the Winstrada programme which enables us to record and show pupil progression.
-Therapy is included into the weekly timetable with children having access at least once a week.
+Therapy is included in the weekly timetable with children having access at least once a week.
 Our aims:

 - It is fun and motivational

-- Incorporates cross curricular learning as a meaningful, fun and exciting challenge
+- Incorporates cross-curricular learning as a meaningful, fun and exciting challenge

 - Gives confidence in movement and improves physical fitness and skills